SiTouhemi/Web-write-ups/247CTF_ACID FLAG BANK/247CTF_ACID FLAG BANK.md

 ![Image 3](image3.png)

-We got a 200 response in only one request.
+I got a 200 response in only one request.
 Let's reset the funds and try again with more duplicated requests:

 ![Image 5](image5.png)